 ETFs are exchange traded funds.
-Most ETFs simply try to replicate a certain market index (e.g., the Swiss Market Index, SMI) and achieve the same returns.
-Unlike actively managed investment funds, ETFs do not aim to outperform the index (although most actively managed funds don't succeed anyway!).
+Most ETFs simply try to replicate a certain stock market index (e.g., the Swiss Market Index, SMI) and achieve the same returns.
+Unlike actively managed investment funds, ETFs do not aim to outperform the index (while most actively managed funds don't succeed anyway).

 ETFs have the following advantages:

 - High liquidity, i.e., easy to buy and sell on the stock exchange, therefore no front-end or back-end load.

 - Diversification across a number of individual risks (stocks, bonds, etc.).

 Not all ETFs meet these criteria to the same extent – choosing the right ETF is crucial.